Write Space: A Distraction-Free Text Editor Right Inside Your Browser [Chrome]

-Introducing Write Space, a customizable full-screen text-editor that lives in Chrome as an extension.
+Introducing Write Space [No Longer Available], a customizable full-screen text-editor that lives in Chrome as an extension.
 It’s been designed to minimize the distractions that come between you and your writing, all while being easy to access and easy to use.
 If you spend most of your staring at a web browser already, then Write Space won’t interrupt your flow at all.

 What does Write Space look like?
 Pretty much a blank tab with a space in the middle where you can type.
 It does what its name says – provides you with a space to write, regardless of what the content might be.
 It takes up the whole tab, too, so you can think of it as a Notepad-type extension.

 Once it’s installed, launching Write Space is easy.
 You can either type “write space” into the URL input box and Chrome will automatically launch it for you.
 Or you can open up a new, blank tab and Write Space will be one of the apps you can select.

 Write Space is meant to be a simple place where you can take down quick notes or write whatever it is you need to write, then you transfer that text to some editor when you’re done with it.
 However, the extension will automatically save whatever you’ve typed on every keypress and display it the next time you launch Write Space.
 It also works offline.

 There are a few options you can play with.
 You can change the actual size of the editing field, widening the margins or scrunching it down into a small box – whatever is up to your preference.
 You can also change the font and background colors in case gray-on-black isn’t your cup of tea.
 Font face, font size, and line-spacing aren’t set in stone either.